cinctrl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	# This adds execute permision to the user using chmod U+X

 # Task 6: Multiple permissions
-	# This adds execute permission to the owner and group owner and read permssions to other users , tom file hello using cmd chmod rwx rwx r
+	# This adds execute permission to the owner and group owner and read permssions to other users , tom file hello using cmd chmod rwx-r-x-r